jklimmek/image-diffusion/README.md

 ## The dataset
 The dataset used was [LHQ (Landscapes High-Quality)](https://paperswithcode.com/dataset/lhq) with 90,000 landscapes.
 Due to computational restrictions (Google Colab's free T4) the pictures were resized to 128x128 resolution.
-Trainined dataset consisted of 81,000 samples and dev set of 9,000 samples.
+Train dataset consisted of 81,000 samples and dev set of 9,000 samples.

 ## The overall approach